yoctoproject/poky/documentation/dev-manual/common-tasks.rst

 License flag matching allows you to control what recipes the OpenEmbedded build system includes in the build.
-Fundamentally, the build system attempts to match :term:`LICENSE_FLAGS` strings found in recipes against :term:`LICENSE_FLAGS_WHITELIST` strings found in the whitelist.
+Fundamentally, the build system attempts to match :term:`LICENSE_FLAGS` strings found in recipes against strings found in :term:`LICENSE_FLAGS_WHITELIST`.
 A match causes the build system to include a recipe in the build, while failure to find a match causes the build system to exclude a recipe.